Eclectic-Sheep/sheeprl/howto/logs_and_checkpoints.md

 * `every` is the number of policy steps (number of steps played in the environment, e.g. if one has 2 processes with 4 environments per process then the policy steps are 2*4=8) between two consecutive checkpointing operations.
 For more info about the policy steps, check the [Work with Steps Tutorial](./work_with_steps.md).
 * `resume_from` is the path of the checkpoint to resume from.
 If `null`, then the checkpointing is not resumed.
 * `save_last` is a boolean flag that enables/disables the saving of the last checkpoint.
+* `keep_last` is the number of checkpoints you want to keep during the experiment.
+If `null`, all the checkpoints are kept.

 > **Note**
 >